Home visit: self-care tips for the new year

 Discover the joy of doing nothing much at all

 “Our home overlooks a fjord that runs into the sea and mountains where you can see four seasons in a day,” says Rena.
 “Being in nature has changed me.
 Our home has big windows and we’ve created spots where we can sit and watch.
 That’s something we do a lot – sit.
 Some days I sit and watch nature, some days I watch the world on Instagram.
 I miss things off my to-do list but I don’t mind, just being is calming.”

 Feel comfortable doing nothing

-I started making kefir water after I got prescribed heavy antibiotics to fight Lyme disease.
-My digestive system hasn’t been the same since but the probiotics from kefir really help.
-Kefir water is super healthy, super easy to make and the bacteria become like my pets.”
+I started making kefir water to fight Lyme disease.
+My digestive system hasn’t been the same but the probiotics from kefir really help.
+It's super healthy, super easy to make.”

 Take care of your food

 “It’s easy to make your own kefir water,” says Sam, who shared his healthy habit with us.
 “You just add sugared water to kefir grains.
 The grains eat the sugar and fill the water with healthy bacteria that’s really good for your stomach.
 It’s like the probiotic drinks you buy, but free.
 And the seeds grow, so you get more and more.
 All you have to do is feed them and keep them healthy.”

 Rough measurements are a spoon of sugar for a spoon of kefir grains, and two tablespoons of grains for 500ml water.
 But this isn’t an exact science, as Sam says: “The only thing you have to do is feed your seeds sugar water.
 Mix in a glass jar, cover and store in a warm corner.
 It takes about two days to ferment then you have your probiotics!
 Strain the water off – that’s your drink.”